European shares slip as German data disappoints

 Greek stocks edged back up for the second day after steep losses earlier in the week caused by persistent concerns about Greece's debt problems.

-Belgian postal operator bpost sank 8.8 percent, making it the heaviest faller on the STOXX Europe 600, after its second-quarter earnings missed forecasts and it said it expected its regular mail business to decline more than previously expected.
+Belgian postal operator bpost sank 8.2 percent to be the top STOXX Europe 600 faller, and was set for its worst day after second quarter earnings missed forecasts and it said it expected its classic mail business to decline by more than previously expected.

 Earnings season has generally been encouraging, however.
-Fifty-seven percent of the companies on the STOXX 600 index have beaten or met profit expectations with their results so far, with 66 percent achieving or exceeding revenue estimates.
+Of STOXX Europe 600 to have reported results, 57 percent have beaten or met profit expectations, with 66 percent of companies achieving or exceeding revenue estimates.

-The FTSEurofirst is up around 15 percent since the start of 2015, as economic stimulus measures from the European Central Bank (ECB) have propped up the region's stock markets, in spite of the worries over Greece.

-Today's European research round-up (Additional reporting by Alistair Smout; Editing by Alison Williams)
+Today's European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Alison Williams)

 * Says recommended a final dividend of INR 1.50/- per equity share Source text for Eikon: Further company coverage: